top of page

 Caller

-since 1966.
+Glen Tusler (Square Dance Caller/Teacher and / Round Dance Cuer/Teacher) and wife Leola hve been actively dancing with Helena Square Dance clubs since 1966.
 Glen began calling/teaching square dance in 1984 continuing to the present time and started cueing & teaching round dancing in 1996.
-Glen has been calling for the Last Chance Squares club since its initial organization.
-Glen is a member of
+He has been calling for the Last Chance Squares club since its initial organization.

-the Callerlab square dance organization.
-Glen and Leola have been members of
+Glen is a member of the Callerlab square dance organization.
+Glen and Leola have been members of Roundalab (certified to cue/teach round dancing) for 25 years.

 bottom of page